tahmina-07/end-to-end-data-engineering-project-4413618/README.md

 # End-to-End Data Engineering Project
 This is the repository for the LinkedIn Learning course End-to-End Data Engineering Project.
-The full course is available from [LinkedIn Learning][lil-course-url].

 ![End-to-End Data Engineering Project][lil-thumbnail-url]